Integralist/Stark/README.md

 # Stark

-Simplified separation of components to being decoupled applications
+Simplified separation of components into decoupled applications

 ## Design